chakrabar/chakrabar.github.io/_posts/articles/2017-12-17-new-features-of-csharp-7.md

 * Like CONSTRUCTOR assembles multiple pieces of data into one structure, DECONSTRUCTOR breaks a structure into multiple data elements :)

 ##### [2.3] Deconstruction of user defined types
-* Needs to declare Deconstruct() method(s) with out parameters, for as many elments it needs to be deconstructed to
+* Needs to declare `Deconstruct()` method(s) with out parameters, for as many elments it needs to be deconstructed to.
+There can be multiple versions of this in a class.

 ```cs
 public class CoolClass